SMTP and bounces

 Rate Limits

-Some SMTP replay services (like e.g. Microsoft 365 and AWS) apply rate limits on how fast you are allowed to send using their service.
-This which could introduce issues if the rate limits of the SMTP-server are exceeded.
+Some SMTP relay services (like e.g. Microsoft 365 and AWS) apply rate limits on how fast you are allowed to send using their service.
+This could introduce issues if the rate limits of the SMTP-server are exceeded.
 In this case, you will see many e-mails with the status "Delivery failed" and probably error messages indicating that the e-mail was not sent due to rate limits.

 Configure rate limits for SMTP

-Batches and workers
+Batches and Workers

 Illustration, coordinator and workers